HariSekhon/Nagios-Plugin-Kafka/README.md

 OK: Kafka broker successfully returned unique message, write time = 0.185s, read time = 0.045s, total time = 1.729s | write_time=0.185s read_time=0.045s total_time=1.729s
 ```

-Tested on Hortonworks 2.4 and Apache Kafka 0.8.x / 0.9.0.1 [docker images](https://hub.docker.com/r/harisekhon/kafka).

 ##### Kafka 0.9+ API Caveats

 This program only supports Kafka 0.9+ as the API changed (again) and Kerberos security was only added in the 0.9 API.
 For Kafka versions before 0.9 you can find Python and Perl versions of this program in the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection) that support 0.8 onwards (they dosn't support Kafka <= 0.7 as the API changed in 0.8 too and the underlying libraries in those languages don't support Kakfa <= 0.7).

-It appears that connection errors are caught too early in the new Kafka Java API and I haven't found a workaround for that so the behaviour ends up being handled via my default self timeout mechanism that I apply to most of my tools.
-Hence if you specify an incorrect ```--brokers <host>:<port>``` or the Kafka brokers are down you will receive a generic ```UNKNOWN: self timed out after 10 secs``` message as the code self terminates - otherwise the Kafka API would just hang there indefintely as it keeps retrying deeper in the library.
+It appears that several errors are caught too early in the new Kafka Java API and result in embedded looping retry behaviour on encountering errors (visible in debug level logging of the base library).

+I haven't found a great way of handle that behaviour as it's not exposed to the client code so it ends up being handled via my generic default self timeout mechanism that I apply to all my tools.
+Hence if you specify an incorrect ```--brokers <host>:<port>``` or the Kafka brokers are down you or fail to negotiate the protocol due to security settings you will only receive a generic ```UNKNOWN: self timed out after 10 secs``` message as the code self terminates.

+Similarly if you post to a topic for which you don't have Kerberos / ACL access it will similarly retry and you will get the generic self timeout out error.

+Otherwise the Kafka API would just hang there indefintely as it keeps retrying deeper in the library.
 I've tried various settings to get it to time out but nothing worked and I even posted to the Kafka users mailing list without answer.
+If you know of a setting that will make the Kafka Client library time out and return the more specific error then please let me know and I'll update this code accordingly.

 #### Keberos Support